-Pursuant to section 94 of the Local Government Regulation 2012 and section 128A of the Fire and Emergency Services Act 1990, Council will levy a special charge (to be known as the “Rural Fire Equipment Levy”) on all rateable land within the region that also attracts a Class E Emergency Management Levy (pursuant to Part 3 of the Fire and Emergency Services Regulation 2011), to fund the ongoing provision and maintenance of rural fire fighting equipment and buildings for the rural fire brigades that operate throughout the rural areas of the region.
+Pursuant to section 94 of the Local Government Regulation 2012 and section 128A of the Fire and Emergency Services Act 1990, we levy a special charge (to be known as the “Rural Fire Equipment Levy”) on all rateable land within our region that also attracts a Class E Emergency Management Levy (pursuant to Part 3 of the Fire and Emergency Services Regulation 2011), to fund the ongoing provision and maintenance of rural fire fighting equipment, operations and buildings for the rural fire brigades that operate throughout the rural areas of the region.

 Utility charges are for a service, facility or activity for water, sewerage and waste management.

 Sewerage utility charges apply to all properties that are contained either wholly or partly within the declared sewered area or outside the declared sewered area but connected or may be connected to our sewerage system.
 Revenue from these charges is used for the purpose of covering the cost of planning and constructing sewerage infrastructure (including interest and redemption charges incurred by us) and the cost of operating, maintaining and managing the sewerage system.
 The charge is set so as to recover these costs.
 A charge is applied to each W.C. pedestal installed on each property (exceptions apply).

 Waste management utility charges are determined on a user pays basis and collected and used for the purpose of covering the cost of supplying a waste management service for the removal and disposal of waste.
 The charges are set so as to recover waste management costs including: